Redirect Pages In PHP

 Here we are going to focus on redirecting a web page using PHP.
 Especially, we need to redirect a page after user authentication and user registration.
-We also redirect users on some specific conditions in our PHP script.
+We also redirect users to some specific conditions in our PHP script.

 There are two main methods to redirect the user.
 However, both methods work on the header() function in PHP.